MRobinBatman/Web-Scrapers/README.md

 ## Upwork Scraper
 This is a jsoup scraper that goes to the job board for web-scraping on the popular website 'Upwork' and returns a json of the data it collects from the postings there.

+## USC Football Scraper
+This is a Python web scraper designed to collect statistics for the USC football team for the year 2020 from the website sports-reference.com.
+The script uses the BeautifulSoup library to extract data from the website and the Pandas library to organize the data into a table format.
+The output is saved as a CSV file named usc_football_stats.csv.
+The user can modify the school variable to scrape data for a different college football team.